joshuamcginnis/ca-real-estate-study-tool/readme.md

-Python Command-line CA Real Estate Exam Study Tool
+Python CLI-based CA Real Estate Exam Study Tool
 =====
 This is just a super simple tool that reads a CSV of a 2000+ questions, answers for the California Real Estate Salesperson exam.